Skip to main content

 Workspace

-Each workspace is isolated and protected.
-Data does not move between workspaces unless explicitly configured.
+Each workspace is isolated.
+Data does not move between workspaces unless explicitly configured, and every action within a workspace is logged.

 Users

-Users are the people who have access to your workspace.
+Users are the people who have access to your workspace — support workers, coordinators, clinicians, managers, and administrators.

 Minis